 “We’ve all seen the stories of distilleries retooling to make hand sanitizer, tech companies [...]

-The Canada Homestay Network fulfills each of the 10 fair information principles of Schedule 1 of the Personal Information Protection and Electronic Documents Act (PIPEDA) through the following measures.
-To download copies of our policies and procedures, please register for a portal account.
+The Canada Homestay Network fulfills each of the ten fair information principles of Schedule 1 of the Personal Information Protection and Electronic Documents Act (PIPEDA) through the following measures.
+To receive copies of our policies and procedures, please contact our Data Controller at firstname.lastname@example.org.

 1. Be Accountable

 CHN has written this document in order to comply with all of the principles of Schedule 1 of the PIPEDA.
-The Privacy and Data Protection Officer appointed by CHN is Jennifer Wilson.
+The privacy officer appointed by CHN is Jennifer Wilson.
+The privacy officer will: